ibm-cloud-docs/pattern-maximo-on-satellite/reference-architecture-maximo-on-satellite.md

 | Service management: Email | SMTP server | External SMTP server required to configure MAS core, Maximo Manage, and other applications to send emails to users. |
 {: caption="Table 2.
 Pattern components" caption-side="bottom"}

-As mentioned earlier, the Architecture Framework is used to guide and determine the applicable aspects and domains for which architecture decisions need to be made.
+As mentioned earlier, the Architecture Design Framework is used to guide and determine the applicable aspects and domains for which architecture decisions need to be made.
 The following sections contain the considerations, and architecture decisions for the aspects and domains that are in play in this solution pattern.